vllm-project/vllm/docs/source/models/spec_decode.rst

 Speculating with a draft model
 ------------------------------

-The following code configures vLLM in offline mode to use speculative decoding with a draft model, speculating 5 tokens at a time.
+The following code configures vLLM in an offline mode to use speculative decoding with a draft model, speculating 5 tokens at a time.

 .. code-block:: python